Our website uses cookies to help improve your experience.

 Financial compensation for you – We allege that you are entitled to damages for being misled.
 You are also likely to have paid a higher price for your vehicle and/or the resale value could be less.

 For the environment – Vehicle manufacturers should not be allowed to profit from being untruthful and should be held to account for their actions.
-We all have a responsibility to protect the environment and vehicles that emit harmful levels of noxious substances that are harmful to the environment, and to health, affect us all.
+We all have a responsibility to protect the environment and vehicles that emit excessive levels of noxious substances that are harmful to the environment and to health, that affects us all.

 Accountability – Any company or organisation that has misled its customers should be held to account for their actions and pay any subsequent penalties.
 Big businesses have powerful brands that people trust, and this trust is often the reason consumers make decisions to purchase a product.
-Companies cannot be allowed to abuse this trust to increase their profits, and so this action will act as a deterrent for other companies.
+Companies cannot be allowed to abuse this trust to increase their profits, and actions like this will, we hope, act as a deterrent for other companies.

 The amount of damages that are awarded will ultimately be determined by the Court or negotiated between the parties.